CMC时空档案

 Experience of the Sent-Down Youth

 Conditions varied enormously.
 Some youth found meaning in rural service and formed lasting bonds with local communities.
-Many others suffered severe hardship: grueling agricultural labor, malnutrition, isolation from families, sexual exploitation of women, and denial of educational opportunities.
+Many others suffered severe hardship: gruelling agricultural labour, malnutrition, isolation from families, sexual exploitation of women, and denial of educational opportunities.
 Medical care was minimal in remote locations.
-Letters home were censored.
+In many organised farms and border units, letters home were subject to interception or restriction.
 Some young people remained in the countryside for over a decade, missing the formative years of their education.

 Return and Generational Legacy